ottuco/ottu-py/README.md

 ### Operations

-All operartions are performed on the `ottu.session` object.
-Also, these methods accepts either `session_id` or `order_no` as an argument.
+All operations are performed on the `ottu.session` object.
+Also, these methods accept either `session_id` or `order_no` as an argument.
 If `session_id` is not passed, then it will use the `session_id` from the `ottu.session` object.